aa29zzjj/Project3/README.md

 2. The JSON message being sent to the server is well designed: 5 Points
 3. The JSON message being sent from the server to the client is well designed: 5 Points.
 4. Separation of concerns is well done: 5 points.
-5. The single PDF file includes a labelled screen scrape of the execution and labelled Java source code: 5 Points
+5. The single PDF file includes sections correctly labelled: 5 Points.

 **Project 3 Submission Requirements**